LarnuUK/foreachdatabase/README.md

 ```

 ## Overide default quote character and object the statements that would be run for tests
-Prepared the statements to be run against each database, in the variable `@Command`, but not execute them, and store the statement(s) would be run in the variable `@StatementsToBeRun`.
+Prepare the statements to be run against each database, in the variable `@Command`, but not execute them, and store the statement(s) would be run in the variable `@StatementsToBeRun`.
 Also override the value of the quote character to a pipe (`|`).
 ```sql
 DECLARE @StatementsToBeRun nvarchar(MAX);